knpuniversity/symfony/knpu/ep6-security/user-provider.md

-# User Provider
+# The Mysterious "User Provider"

-Let's see that error again.
-We'll change intercept redirects back to false.
-Refresh, re-post the form, and there it is.
-There is no user provider for @bundle entity users.
+Let's see that error again: change `intercept_redirects` back to false.

+Refresh and re-post the form.
+Oof, there it is again:

+> There is no user provider for AppBundle\Entity\User

 What the heck is a user provider and why do we need one?

+## What is a User Provider?

-A user provider is one of the most misunderstood parts of Symphony's security system.
-It's an object that does just a few small jobs for you.
-One of them is that your user provider is responsible for reading the user object out of the session.
-Of course, when we use form login we need to store the user in the session.
-The user provider fetches the user out of the session and makes sure it's up to date.
-When you're using Doctrine, re-queries for a fresh user to make sure all the data is up do date.
+A user provider is one of the most misunderstood parts of Symfony's security.
+It's an object that does just a *few* small jobs for you.
+For example, the user provider is responsible for loading the `User` from the session and making sure that it's up to date.
+In Doctrine, we'll want it to re-query for a fresh `User` object to make sure all the data is still up-to-date.

-It also does a few other small things.
-Like, it helps with remember me functionality, if you have a remember me check box on your login form.
-Another really cool feature we'll talk later called switch user, which actually allows you to impersonate other users in the system.
-Long story short is, you need a user provider but it's not actually that important.
-If you're using Doctrine it's really really easy to set up.
+The user provider is also responsible for a few other minor things, like handling "remember me" functionality and a really cool feature we'll talk about later called "impersonation".

+Long story short: you need a user provider, but it's not all that important.
+And if you're using Doctrine, it's super easy to setup.

-In security.ymail you already have a provider section here.
-This is actually how you configure your user providers.
-Delete the in-memory stuff, replace it with our_users, that could be anything and you'll almost never care about it.
-Below that say entity and set that to class@bundle/entity/user, property email.
-Now, the property part is not something we care about right now, but it will be used later when we talk about the switch user or impersonation functionality.
-That should actually fix our issue.
-If I just go back to the slash login page, notice I am not logged in because it couldn't reload my user from the session.
-We can try logging in again, and there it is. [inaudible 00:02:56]plus1@gmail.com and we can finally surf around the site and stay logged in.
+## Setting up the Entity User Provider

+In `security.yml`, you already have a `providers` section - as in "user providers".
+Delete the `in_memory` stuff and replace it with `our_users`: that's a totally meaningless machine name - it could be anything.
+But below that, say `entity` and set it to `{ class: AppBundle\Entity\User, property: email }`.

+The `property` part is *not* something we care about right now, but we will use and talk about it later.

+But yea, that's it!
+Go back to `/login`.
+Right now, I am *not* logged in.
+But try logging in again.

+It's alive!!!
+We can finally surf around the site and stay logged in.
 Cool.

-If you are not loading your users from the database, then what you will need to do is create your own custom user provider, which is very simple.
-It's just a class.
-It implements user provider interface and then you just have a few simple methods in it, which do things like help refresh the user from the session.
-You'll register that as a service and then there's a little bit of configuration to point at your service instead of using the built in entity provider.
-If you have questions on that, let me know.
-It is covered in the documentation.
+## Custom User Provider

+In your app, if you're *not* loading users from the database, then you'll need to create a custom user provider class that implements `UserProviderInterface`.
+Check out the official docs in this case.
+But if you have any questions, let me know.